The truth and lies about proper club angles.

 For example, when the leading edge of a club’s face angle is pointing to the right of the target line (open for a right-handed golfer) and the club path is parallel to the direction the leading edge is pointing, the ball flight will result in a push and the ball will continue a path to the right of the target.
 (A great and inexpensive way to help you visualize where the ball will travel based on the position of your clubface is by using the Mitchell Golf Magnetic Lie Angle Pointer).

-A push is different than a slice as a slice will curve to the right where a push will stay on a straight path to the right.
+A push is different than a slice as a slice will curve to the right, whereas a push will stay on a straight path to the right.
 Fortunately, the lie of an iron can be changed to match the owner’s swing characteristics.
 It’s one of the first factors to consider when dealing with club

 performance and the cost to have a club’s angle changed is well worth the payoff in